Geek Dashboard

 3 Methods to Solve Blurry Font in macOS Mojave

 These methods are recommended only on non-retina displays.
-You shouldn’t execute them on your Mac with retina display in any scenario.
+You shouldn’t execute them on your Mac with a retina display in any scenario.

 There are three ways to solve blurry font in macOS Mojave.
 Using these methods, you can easily adjust font smoothening and anti-aliasing settings in macOS Mojave to fix thin and fuzzy text of your MacBook Pro or MacBook Air.